 PSIC 8217.
 BEHAVIOR MODIFICATION TECHNIQUES FOR ADHD AND DISRUPTIVE BEHAVIOR DISORDERS.
 Three credit hours.
 One and a half hours of lecture and one and a half hours of discussion per week.
-Prerequisite: PSIC 6360 Intervention Models for Academic, Behavioral, and Emotional Disorders in Children and Adolescents.
+Prerequisite: PSIC 6360.

 Principles and methods of learning theories applied to the treatment of disruptive behavioral disorders and attention deficit disorder with hyperactivity.
 Study of the multiple ways in which behavior may be altered through interactions with the environment.